This old fashioned banana bread smells amazing while it bakes. It is sweet, soft, and the perfect way to use up extra bananas.

 - Pour your batter into a greased loaf pan and then bake at350 degrees for 55 to 60 minutes.
 You will know your banana bread is done because a toothpick will come out clean from the center.

-If you liked this old fashioned banana bread recipe, you might also like:
+If you enjoyed this banana bread recipe, you might also like:

 - Cast Iron Skillet Banana Bread